What Triggers Stress?

 Most of us at various stages in our lives will have experienced stress in its various forms.
 We all have different stress triggers and situations that we find stressful.
-We also need to be aware that stress can creep upon us.
+We also need to be aware that stress can creep up on us.
 A series of small insignificant stresses can build up to cause us to reach our threshold suddenly.
-Small amounts of stress can suddenly be the last straw that causes us to have physical and emotional overreaction.
+Small amounts of stress can suddenly be the last straw that causes us to have physical and emotional overreactions.

 What is Stress?